nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `listc`

-* This command may change the contact that is currently displayed via the `viewc` command, as detailed in the description for `viewc`.
+* This command may change the contact that is currently displayed via the `viewc` command, as detailed [here](#viewing-detailed-contact-information--viewc).

 ### Deleting a person : `deletec`